-This is the first time a fusion is being performed on a specific vertebrae.
-The patient could have had a past fusion at a different level, but it is determined based on the level that is being fused and not the past history.
+This is the first time a fusion is being performed on a specific vertebra.
+The patient could have had a past fusion at a different level, but it is determined based on the level that is being fused and not the history.
 In the same operative note, there may be documentation of an initial level of fusion as well as another level that may have required a refusion.
-Here are the most common reason an initial spinal fusion may be needed:
+Here is the most common reason an initial spinal fusion may be needed:

 - Degenerative disc disease/disc degeneration